 ICL is an option apart from laser vision correction (LVC) methods, such as LASIK and ReLEx SMILE, and is suitable for those with thinner corneas or higher prescription.

-I am Dr David Chan, an ophthalmologist and the Medical Director at Atlas Eye Specialist Centre.
 This article will be your go-to guide for everything you need to know about having ICL surgery in Singapore.

 I will cover the most frequently asked questions that my patients have including: